kent-map/images/README.md

 ### Examples

+- The file name for the image [Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg](Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg) is formatted to enable a label and rights statement to be extracted without the need for a separate properties file.
-The image file [Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg](Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg) would result in an IIIF manifest that can be accessed via the URL [https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg/manifest.json](https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg/manifest.json).
-This manifest can then be used in any IIIF viewer to view the image.
-For instance, [https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg](https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg).
+  - The IIIF manifest generated for this image can be seen at [https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg/manifest.json](https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg/manifest.json).
+  - This manifest can then be used in any IIIF viewer to view the image.
+For instance, using the iiif.visual-essays.net viewer [https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg](https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg).

 ## 2) Image and properties file